-Two-time Super Bowl Champion and New York Football Giants star
+Two-time Super Bowl champion and New York Football Giants star

 Ottis Anderson was born and raised in West Palm Beach, Florida.
 The former NFL player renowned for his running back career began his journey at the University of Miami on a full athletic scholarship.
 His standout moment came when he broke Chuck Foreman’s career rushing records, setting the tone for his future success.
 Anderson’s senior year was historic, as he became the first player to rush for over 1,000 yards in the school’s history, amassing an impressive 1,266 yards.

-Super Bowl Champion and New York Football Giants star
+Super Bowl champion and New York Football Giants star

 Born in Florence, South Carolina, Harry Carson, is a legendary NFL linebacker who spent his entire 13-season career with the New York Giants.
 A college football star at South Carolina State University, Carson transitioned from defensive end to linebacker after being drafted in the fourth round of the 1976 NFL Draft.
 Known for his exceptional leadership and tackling prowess, Carson led the Giants in tackles six times and captained the team for ten seasons, including their historic Super Bowl XXI victory.